cs1302uga/cs1302-styleguide/README.md

 public static void main(String args[]) { // C style; invalid style
 ```

+**Rational:**
+While the C style is also syntactically correct in Java, Oracle advises that,
+"convention discourages this form; the brackets identify the array type and
+should appear with the type designation."

 ## ConstantName

 Constant names must use _CONSTANT_CASE_: all uppercase letters, with each word separated